 - Free to use, free credit score!
 I like the fact that the site costs you nothing since it’s subsidized by referrals.
-You can get your Experian credit score free once a month, and possibly save money by finding a better loan than what you currently have!
+You can get your Transunion credit score free once a month, and possibly save money by finding a better loan than what you currently have!

 - Credit score check on a regular basis: I love the fact that you can stay on top of your credit score, and stay abreast of any changes.
 Monthly checks as they offer should be enough to catch big swings.

 - ID theft protection: These days it’s easier than ever to have your identity stolen.
 Credit Sesame can be a part of your home grown ID theft protection plan.
 The site doesn’t cost anything so you can easily check your credit score every month when it updates.
 If you see your score go down and you haven’t really done anything debt or credit-wise for that to happen, you know there is probably something there that needs to be looked into.
-Of course it should be noted that this only helps if the thief goes through someone who uses the Experian credit reporting agency.
+Of course it should be noted that this only helps if the thief goes through someone who uses the TransUnion credit reporting agency.
 There are still two other agencies, so Credit Sesame can only be a part of your ID theft prevention plan.
 Don’t forget to also look up a free credit report from AnnualCreditReport.com for one of the three agencies every 4 months.
-And you can get your free monthly credit score via TransUnion from Credit Karma.
+And you can get your free monthly credit score via TransUnion and Equifax from Credit Karma.

 - Suggestions for better loans: If your home loan isn’t currently the best possible deal, Credit Sesame will give you some better options that you can apply for right through their site.

 After signing up for Credit Sesame and trying it out for a short while, I think it’s definitely worth signing up and using it as a part of your own credit monitoring plan.
-I’ll be using it in conjunction with Credit Karma, AnnualCreditReport.com and Quizzle, all of which will give you a free credit report or score.
+I’ll be using it in conjunction with Credit Karma and AnnualCreditReport.com, all of which will give you a free credit report or score.

 Credit Sesame is free to use and there is no obligation to continue using it if you don’t want to, so you’ve really got nothing to lose.
-Head on over today and give it a shot!